How long do computers last?

 Tin whiskers are another cause of failure.
 In ancient times the solder used to assemble electronic components was a mixture of lead and tin.
 They took the lead out.
 Without the lead the tin can re-crystallize into long thin “whiskers”.
 Sometimes these tin crystals can be several centimeters long and in the tiny world of electronics that is huge.
 These conductive whiskers cause “shorts” in the electrical circuits and that just ruins everything.
 Not just a problem for terrestrial devices, several expensive communication satellites have been reduces to orbital debris by these hair like crystals.

+What can you do to prevent an early demise of your valuable electronics?
 While you can’t do much about solid state problems like leakage or tin whiskers a few, “common sense” precautions can help you electronics live to a ripe old age.